Thank you for contacting

 Impact of Florida Property Taxes on Homeowners and Businesses

-Early payment can save hundreds of dollars each year for a typical homeowner.
-Businesses managing real estate property taxes and tangible personal property taxes must budget carefully, especially when taxable value runs into the thousands of dollars range.
+Early payment can save meaningful amounts each year, depending on the property's taxable value and the applicable millage rate.
+Businesses managing real estate property taxes and tangible personal property tax obligations must budget carefully, especially when taxable values are significant.

-Those using the installment plan must track each due date, while rental property owners should confirm all charges, including non-ad valorem assessments.
-Failing to pay can lead to delinquent property taxes, higher costs, and possible foreclosure.
+Those using the installment plan must track each due date with their county tax collector, while property owners should confirm all charges, including non-ad valorem assessments such as waste collection fees.
+Failing to pay by the April 1 delinquency date can result in higher costs, the sale of tax certificates against the property, and, in prolonged cases, a tax deed sale.

 Where to Find Official Guidance on Florida Law